Skip to main content

 Direct Care Workforce Strategies Center

-Without a strong direct care workforce, families and caregivers face increased pressure to step in and deliver care that is often insufficient to meet the complex health needs of older adults and people with disabilities.
-Both care recipients and direct care workers deserve our support to improve the system for all.
-Learn more NCOA is addressing this challenge, and working towards a stable, robust direct care workforce.
+Without a strong direct care workforce, families and caregivers face increased pressure to step in and deliver care that often can't meet the complex health needs of older adults and people with disabilities.
+Both care recipients and direct care workers deserve our support to improve the system.
+Learn how NCOA is addressing this challenge.

 Long-term care in any setting can be costly.
 That’s why it’s vital to include this type of care in your long-term financial plan.
 Here’s what all adults need to consider.